 When I think of Indonesia and tourism, the first thing that comes to my mind is Bali.
 With its endless choice of exciting attractions, it’s no wonder that Bali is one of the most visited islands in the world and a place that people keep coming back to for more.
-However, Bali has a lot more to offer than just the mainstream tourist locations.
-Fortunately, there are still secret spots in Bali where you can get away from the tourist hordes and get a taste of traditional Balinese culture and experience a relaxing island life where the days are long and nightlife is non-existent.
-That’s what this article is all about!
-The best hidden gems in Bali that will help you get to know the less-touristy side of the island.
+However, this island has a lot more to offer than just the mainstream tourist locations.
+Fortunately, there are still hidden gems in Bali where you can get away from the tourist hordes and get a taste of traditional Balinese culture, and experience a relaxing island life where the days are long and nightlife is non-existent.

 Pemuteran

+We’re starting off this list of hidden gems in Bali with Pemuteran.
 Sinuous ribbons of azure unfold on all sides of this small fishing village in the northern coast of West Bali.
 Pemuteran is located around 4 hours away from Denpasar, which might sound like a long journey but it’s definitely worth it.
 The village is comfortably situated between the rugged central mountains of Bali and lies on an extinct volcano crater.

 Pemuteran is famous for its flourishing coral reefs and most tourists come here on a one-day trip for one reason- Diving!
 The place can get a bit crowded during the day but as the day winds down, there are only a handful of places in Bali where you’ll find such blissful sunsets and peaceful atmosphere in the evening.

-The mystery beach of Yeh Leh
+The Mysterious Beach of Yeh Leh

 Located just off the Denpasar-Gilimanuk highway, Yeh Leh is not your typical white sandy beach.
 Instead, you’ll find hundreds of boulders littering the shore.
 These mysterious rocks have been around for hundreds of years and not a lot of people know about their origin.
 If you want to visit Yeh Leh, I suggest you hurry up.
 This beach is becoming more and more famous every day as more sunset photos of it appear on the internet.